department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 When you leave the military, you can apply to convert to Veterans’ Group Life Insurance (VGLI) within 1 year and 120 days from your discharge for up to the amount of coverage you had through SGLI.
 [Learn more about VGLI](/life-insurance/options-and-eligibility/vgli/).

 You can also convert your SGLI policy into a civilian policy within 120 days from the date you left the military.
-[Convert your SGLI policy](http://www.benefits.va.gov/INSURANCE/forms/SGL133_ed2015-06.pdf).
+[Learn how to convert your SGLI coverage to an individual policy](http://www.benefits.va.gov/INSURANCE/forms/SGL133_ed2015-06.pdf).

 ### Can I keep my free life insurance if I’m disabled when I leave the military?